-(1/2 CREDIT) fulfills art requirement

-No previous experience required
+(1/2 CREDIT) fulfills art requirement Open to grades 9-12. (one section per year) No previous experience required

 Students will learn the skills of drum performance including hand drumming and percussion from Africa, Latin America and the Middle East.
-Students will play a variety of instruments that may include djembes, congas, timbales, bongos, darbukas and shekeres, Additionally, students will study the basic stick techniques and apply them to snare drum, bass drum, drum set and drum line.
+Students will play a variety of instruments that may include djembes, congas, timbales, bongos, darbukas and shekeres.
+Additionally, students will study the basic stick techniques and apply them to snare drum, bass drum, drum set and drum line.
 Students will be required to perform at school events and may play an active role in accompanying other programs such as the dance program.